-Dr. Adrienne Frame currently serves as the Interim Vice President for Student Development and Enrollment Services (SDES) at the University of Central Florida, a public metropolitan research institution with over 71,000 students.
-Through a division focused on student well-being, learning, inclusion, dynamic programming and service, and a comprehensive continuum of care and support, Dr. Frame provides leadership to 25 departments, over 600 full-time staff members, and over 1,300 student employees.
+Dr. Adrienne Frame serves as the Vice President for Student Success and Well-Being at the University of Central Florida, a public metropolitan research institution with over 68,000 students.

-Prior to being named Interim Vice President for SDES, Dr. Frame served as the Associate Vice President and Dean of Students at UCF with oversight and supervision of Career Services, Student Accessibility Services, Inclusive Education Services, First Year Experience, Neighborhood Relations, Counseling and Psychological Services, Academic Support for Student Athletes, and the Office of Student Rights and Responsibilities.
+Prior to her current role, Dr. Frame served as the Associate Vice President and Dean of Students at UCF with oversight and supervision of Career Services, Student Accessibility Services, Inclusive Education Services, First Year Experience, Neighborhood Relations, Counseling and Psychological Services, Academic Support for Student Athletes, and the Office of Student Rights and Responsibilities.
 The Office of Student Rights and Responsibilities includes the Office of Student Conduct, Integrity and Ethical Development and Student Care Services.

 Dr. Frame joined UCF in January 2017 from Suffolk University in Boston, MA where she served as an Interim Director of Residence Life and Housing and Special Assistant to the Dean of Students at Suffolk University in Boston, MA.
 She previously served as the Dean of Students at Endicott College in Beverly, MA and held several positions of increasing responsibility in housing and residence life at Florida State University in Tallahassee, FL, the University of Miami in Miami, FL, and Colby-Sawyer College in New London NH.